 His first professional role was as a 97-year-old rabbi in a Cleveland Playhouse production of The Dybbuk.
 After two years of appearances in summer stock and several productions in New York, Mr. Backus said, ''I decided to try radio as a source of livelihood because I like to eat regularly.''

 He stuck it out and soon was doing motion pictures.
 His first film was “The Great Lover” in 1949.

 He appeared in at least 80 films, including Ma and Pa Kettle Go to Town, Francis in the Navy, Father was a Fullback, The Wonderful World of Brothers Grimm, It’s a Mad, Mad, Mad World, Billie, Where Were You When the Lights Went Out, Hello Down There, Prince Jack.
 Among his more memorable screen portrayals was Commander Hutch in Francis in the Navy and the glib press agent in Man of a Thousand Faces.
 His most prestigious film role when he portrayed James Dean’s ineffectual father in the classic film, Rebel Without a Cause in 1955.

-While waiting for parts, he was a free-lance performer in hundreds of radio programs, including Columbia Workshop, Matinee at Meadowbrook and The Kate Smith Hour.
-He had also been heard on The Penny Singleton Show, and The Danny Kaye Show.
+While waiting for parts, he was a free-lance performer in hundreds of radio programs, including Columbia Workshop, Matinee at Meadowbrook, The Kate Smith Hour, The Penny Singleton Show and The Danny Kaye Show.

 Ultimately, he became a hit playing a character called Hubert Updyke III on The Alan Young Show.
 Hubert, a hilarious snob who insisted that his ancestors landed at ''Cadillac Rock,'' said things like ''Careful, or I'll have your mouth washed out with domestic champagne.''